juice-shop/pwning-juice-shop/appendix/solutions.md

 1. In your browser perform right-click and choose _View Source_ on any dialog of the Juice Shop
-2. Scroll down to the line where all the Javascript files are included:
+2. Scroll down to the line where all the JavaScript files are included:

    ```html
    <!-- Include all compiled plugins (below), or include individual files as needed -->